turingschool/module_5/flower_exercise_2.0.md

 Petal #5: Salary & Level of Responsibility
 Level of responsibility:
 Petal #6: Preferred place to live
+* Narrow down your top 3 markets and why...
 Petal #7: Goal/Purpose/Mission in life
 Longterm goals:
 Where do you want to be in 2 years into this career?